 If your community plans to start a Main Street program to revive your commercial district or reinvigorate a struggling or previously failed revitalization attempt, look over the first steps listed below.
-These recommendations will help you generate the local support necessary to establish a revitalization initiative, as well as to apply to your coordinating program for designation as a Main Street organization.
+These recommendations will help you generate the local support necessary to establish a revitalization initiative, as well as to apply to your coordinating program to become an Affiliate Main Street America™ organization.

 First, begin building support for a commercial district revitalization program:

 - Generate broad-based local interest and support: Hold a community meeting to discuss the idea.
 Call your state, regional or citywide Main Street coordinating program for advice and possible attendance at the meeting.
-Show the Main Street Approach PowerPoint presentation (often available on loan from coordinating programs or for purchase from the National Main Street Center).
-Also use photographs to illustrate what needs to be done.
 Ask for feedback from participants and invite them to join the effort.
 Take their contact information and follow up later.

-- Find out how to obtain designation: Contact your Main Street coordinating program to find out about the application process to obtain designation as a Main Street organization in your state.
+- Find out how to obtain designation: Contact your Main Street coordinating program to find out about the application process to become an Affiliate Main Street America™ organization.

 - Spread the word: Ask the local newspaper(s) and bloggers to run a story about the commercial district revitalization initiative.
 Position a member of the working group as a guest on the local radio station to explain how the community can start a program.
 Set up social media: Facebook, Twitter, etc for your initiative.

-If you decide to launch a commercial revitalization program, here are the next steps:
+If you decide to launch a Main Street program, here are the next steps: